zAbuQasem/zBuster/README.md

 # zBuster

-### zBuster is an Bash script built to automate the process of portscanning and service enumeration including a Dirbusting option.
+### zBuster is an Bash script built to automate the process of portscanning,Vitual hosts finding,services enumeration and a Dirbusting option.
 ![Alt text](https://github.com/zAbuQasem/zBuster/blob/main/Screenshots/zbuster.svg)

 ## Tools: